opentx/opentx.github.io/README.md

 * Test your changes and commit+push the new files to the remote repository.
 * The publication is now done automatically by github!

+## Adding model images or start screens
+Jekyll builds static web pages, which means that there is no way to add content on a page based on checked in files.
+The model icon page and the start screen pages basically consist of lists of image files.
+Adding static links to each individual image would be error prone and boring.
+A python script has been developed to handle this task.
+To update the model icon page or the start screen pages the python script is started.
+The script browses through the image directories and builds three index files.
+The index files are then checked into github along with any new or modified image files.
+Do like this:
+* Add the new image files to the proper directories (assets/images/...)
+* Update image file names (if needed)
+* Run the script from the root directory of the page.
+This is where all your .md pages are: "python update-indexes.py"
+* Commit and push the changes to the github repository

 ## Jekyll-Bootstrap Documentation and help.
 For all JekyllBootstrap documentation please see: <http://jekyllbootstrap.com>
 The documentation website at <http://jekyllbootstrap.com> is maintained at https://github.com/plusjade/jekyllbootstrap.com